Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Introduction

-In order to correctly deal with unseen classes, one possibility is to establish a relationship between seen and unseen classes. ~\cite{palatucci2009zero} propose a method for zero-shot learning using a linear model based on creating semantic embeddings for words based on co-occurrences of labels in dictionaries and based on human feedback about labels properties.
-The dramatic progress made in the area of semantic embeddings like word2vec (~\cite{mikolov2013efficient}) have provided a method for encoding the semantic meaning into words.
+To correctly deal with unseen labels, one possibility is to establish relationship between seen and unseen labels.
+One of the earliest works in zero-shot classification \cite{palatucci2009zero} proposes a method based on creating semantic embeddings for words based on co-occurrences of labels in dictionaries and human feedback on label properties.
+More recently, the progress made in learning semantic embeddings (e.g. word2vec \cite{mikolov2013efficient}) has provided a method for encoding the semantic meaning of words.
 Therefore, classification tasks where the label set is made up of meaningful words can be used to establish such inter-label relationships.
-From these relationships a plain nearest neighbors approach is taken to identify reasonable labels, also among those not seen in the training set.
-These methods that are aimed at ``directly learning'' a map to a semantic space may suffer from two major problems.
-First, the target semantic spaces may not be ``learnable'', i.e. they may not correspond to ``learnable feature(s)'' in the data.
-In other words, these semantic embeddings may correspond to contextual features of the label that may or may not be learnable from the given description of a sample.
-It basically means that given two instances, say $x_i$ and $x_j$, they can be mapped to semantic space vectors $b_i$ and $b_j$ using a linear map $W$ only if $\|x_i-x_j\|$ is proportional to $\| b_i-b_j\|$.
-If the semantic space vectors are learned completely independently (which is the case with semantic embeddings like \textit{word2vec}) then there is no guarantee that the semantic vectors would be appropriate for the learning task at hand.
-In such cases the training error is larger and as such also the generalization error results heavily impacted.
-Second, nearest neighbor classifiers are not designed to take into account the neighborhood of a given label in the label space; roughly, labels that have really close neighbors should be learned with more accuracy compared to labels that are isolated in their neighborhood.
+An input is mapped to the label embedding space, and then, a nearest neighbors approach is used to predict the correct label, including from those not seen in the training set.
+Unfortunately, these methods that are aimed at ``directly learning'' a mapping from the input to a semantic space may suffer from two major problems.

+First, the target semantic space may be hard to learn due to the noise.
+This is because similarity between word embeddings of two labels may not correspond to the similarity between their respective inputs.
+Such a situation can occur because the word embeddings for labels were constructed using an independent dataset (i.e. google news).
+As an example, if two words (labels) occur together in google news corpora - that was used to learn the word embeddings - then they would have similar embedding representation, with no regards to their similarity in the input space.
+Hence, semantic space representations (i.e. word embeddings) for labels can vary significantly based on the dataset used to learn them, and this could be a problem in zero-shot classification.

+Second, nearest neighbor classifiers for zero-shot classification are not designed to take into account the neighborhood of a given label in the embedding space.
+This basically means that labels that have really close neighbors should be learned with more accuracy at the expense of labels that are isolated in their neighborhood.